tiagoetiene/gaspar/README.md

 Publication
 -----------

-Gaspar implementation is based on the paper below.
+Gaspar is an implementation of the technique described in the TVCG paper _Topology Verification for Isosurface Extraction_.
 The paper extends the idea of verification to include the topology of isosurface extraction techniques.

 T. Etiene,L. G. Nonato,	C. Scheidegger,	J. Tierny, T. J. Peters, V. Pascucci,	R. M. Kirby, C. T. Silva
 [_Topology Verification for Isosurface Extraction_](http://dx.doi.org/10.1109/TVCG.2011.109)